Tighter Bounds for Query Answering with Guarded TGDs: One-pass tree-like chase proofs for guarded TGDs

 \item One can apply a \emph{propagation step} from a node $v$ to a node $v'$ in $T$.
 More precisely, we select a nonempty subset $S \subseteq T(v)$ of the facts of~$v$, and select a node~$v'$ where these facts do not occur (i.e., $T(v') \cap S = \emptyset$) but they are guarded (i.e., the facts of $S$ only use elements occurring in a fact of~$T(v')$).
 Then we set $T'(v') \colonequals T(v') \cup S$ and mark~$v'$ as recently updated.

-\end{itemize} Note that we allow the firing of non-active triggers on non-full TGDs.
-For such a dependency firing a non-active trigger means that we create a new child of~$v$, with a different choice of fresh value for the existentially-quantified variables.
-A \emph{tree-like chase sequence} for an instance $I$ and a finite set of GTGDs $\Sigma$ is a finite sequence of chase trees ${T_0, \dots, T_n}$ such that $T_0$ contains exactly one \emph{root node} $r$ that is the recently updated node in $T_0$ and ${T_0(r) = I}$, and each $T_i$ with ${0 < i \leq n}$ is obtained from $T_{i-1}$ by one of the two steps above, i.e., a chase step with some ${\gdep \in \Sigma}$, or a propagation step.
+\end{itemize} Note that, in the definitions above, we allow the firing of non-active triggers.
+For a non-full TGD firing a non-active trigger means that we create a new child of~$v$, with a different choice of fresh value for the existentially-quantified variables.

+A \emph{tree-like chase sequence} for an instance $I$ and a finite set of GTGDs $\Sigma$ is a finite sequence of chase trees ${T_0, \dots, T_n}$.
+In the sequence, the initial chase tree $T_0$ consists of exactly one \emph{root node} $r$, with ${T_0(r) \colonequals I}$, and with $r$ being the recently updated node in $T_0$.
+Then, each $T_i$ with ${0 < i \leq n}$ is obtained from~$T_{i-1}$ by one of the two steps above, i.e., a chase step with some ${\gdep \in \Sigma}$, or a propagation step.
 For each node $v$ in $T_n$ and each fact ${F \in T_n(v)}$, this sequence is a \emph{tree-like chase proof of} $F$ \emph{from} $I$ and $\Sigma$.
 It is well-known (e.g., \cite{datalogpmj}) that, for any CQ~$Q$, we have ${I, \Sigma \models Q}$ if and only if there is a tree-like chase sequence $T_0, \ldots, T_n$ for~$I$ and~$\Sigma$ such that $Q$ has a \emph{match} in~$T_n$, in other words, there is a tree-like chase proof $T_0, \ldots, T_n$ of each of the facts of~$\sigma(Q)$, for $\sigma$ some substitution mapping the variables of~$Q$ to the domain values of $T_n$.
 Note that the facts of~$Q$ may be witnessed in different nodes, i.e., it may be the case that there is no single node $v$ of~$T_n$ such that $\sigma(Q) \subseteq T_n(v)$.

+Dating back at least to \cite{datalogpm}, it is known that entailment from GTGDs is witnessed by tree-like chase sequences.
 We will not make use of results from \cite{datalogpm} directly, but rather make use of a specialized tree-like chase, based on a construction in \cite{gsatvldbjournal}, which we explain below.